BlueLightAI/.github/profile/README.md

   or weeks of data scientist troubleshooting effort.

-- Quickly compare models and assess the deployment risk of each model for your business case, like for Ecommerce Product Search
+- Quickly compare models and assess the deployment risk of each model for your use case, like this case comparing embedding models for product search:

 ![Model comparison table](model_comparison.png)

-- Use the groups discovered by Cobalt to track the most important data for model improvement: curate your data, retrain, fine-tune, or develop intuitive test cases based on Cobalt's intelligent groups.
+- Use the groups discovered by Cobalt to track the most important metrics for model improvement: curate your data, retrain, fine-tune, or develop intuitive test cases based on Cobalt's intelligent groups.